TheYoungestDev/refer-and-earn/README.md

-Contact
-For any inquiries or suggestions, please contact the developers at [iamabdullahitijani@gmail.com].<h4>Refer-and-Earn Web Application</h4>
 Welcome to the Refer-and-Earn web application!
 This repository contains a web application that allows users to refer their friends to a particular service or product and earn rewards.
 The primary objective of this application is to incentivize users to bring in new customers or clients to a business, ultimately expanding its customer base.